Getting Started

 Error queue configuration

 The transport requires all endpoints to configure the error queue address.
-The centralized error queue is a recommended setup for production scenarios.
+A centralized error queue is a recommended setup for production scenarios.

-See the recoverability documentation for details on how to configure the error queue address.
+See the recoverability documentation for details on configuring the error queue address.

 Public queues